forlilab/Meeko/docs/source/tutorial4a.rst

 Acetylcholinesterase (AChE) is a well-studied target for drug discovery, particularly in the context of neurodegenerative diseases.
 In this section, we will prepare two set of ligands for virtual screening against AChE using AutoDock-GPU.
 The process involves converting SMILES strings to molecular structures, applying protonation state assignment, generating conformers, and saving the prepared ligands in PDBQT format for docking.

 Specifically, we will retrieve the curated ligand set from the DUD-E dataset, where human AChE is listed under the target tag "aces/P22303".
-Docking results with both the active and decoy ligand setsmay be used to evaluate the performance of the established docking-selection protocol.
+Docking results with both the active and decoy ligand sets may be used to evaluate the performance of the established docking-selection protocol.
 To achieve a relatively balanced combined dataset, only the first 500 ligands in the decoy ligand set will be processed.
-As a minimum requirement, you need to download "aces/actives_final.ism" and "aces/decoys_final.ism", which contain the SMILES strings and ligand names.
+As a minimum requirement, you need to download "aces/actives_final.ism" and "aces/decoys_final.ism", which contain the SMILES strings and ligand names as the starting information of the ligands.

 In regard to the precedure, we will use the `molscrub` package to assign protonation states and generate ligand conformers.
 Then, we will use the respective writer functions in `meeko` to save the prepared ligand molecules into PDBQT files, which are the required input format for AutoDock-GPU.
 The ligand preparation process will be parallelized using the `multiprocessing` module to speed up the processing time.